-- 1. The purpose of this report is to recommend that the Council approve: - (a) The commencement of a statutory special consultative procedure for - (i) Proposal A to create a permanent part time pedestrian mall in Poplar Street at night time (from 6pm to 6am the following day) using bollards to effect closure of this route to all vehicles.
-This project is in support of work being carried out by the New Zealand Police, and bar owners and operators, to improve safety for pedestrians and modify the behaviour of bar patrons; and - (ii) Proposal B to change the one way direction of travel in Poplar Street (currently flowing from south to north) so that all traffic can travel in the same direction from north to south from Lichfield Street to Tuam Street. - (b) The continuation of the trial of bollards until the Special Consultative Procedure is completed and a decision has either resulted in the declaration of a part time pedestrian mall or another means of improving pedestrian safety has been established.
+- 1. The purpose of this report is to recommend that the Council approve the commencement of a statutory special consultative procedure for - (a) Proposal A to create a permanent part time pedestrian mall in Poplar Street at night time (from 6pm to 6am the following day) using one set of bollards to effect closure of this route to all vehicles.
+This project is in support of work being carried out by the New Zealand Police, and bar owners and operators, to improve safety for pedestrians and modify the behaviour of bar patrons. - (b) To recommend that the Council approve the continuation of the trial of bollards until the Special Consultative Procedure is completed and a decision has either resulted in the declaration of a part time pedestrian mall or another means of improving pedestrian safety has been established. - (c) Proposal B to change the one-way direction of travel in Poplar Street (currently flowing from south to north) so that the tram can travel from north to south along the street from Lichfield Street to Tuam Street.